Vasiliy Kulik: Background

 The Kulik family were considered respectable, and Vasiliy had a good relationship with his family except for occasional aggressive outbursts.
 According to his family, Kulik was a sleepwalker and tortured animals from an early age.
 In school he was a keen boxer, becoming the city boxing champion, and had many girlfriends.
 Notable was one girl with whom he was involved but the latter became depressed after she moved to another city.

-At age 18, Kulik served in the Soviet Army from 1974 to 1976, and after his discharge from the army he began studying to become a doctor at the Irkutsk Medical Institute.
+At age 18, Kulik served in the Soviet Army from 1974 to 1976, and after his discharge from the army, he began studying to become a doctor at the Irkutsk Medical Institute.
 During this time Kulik attempted to seduce numerous women, including fellow students and married women, who frequently rejected him.
 Kulik eventually married a lawyer, with whom he had children.

 In 1980, Kulik was robbed and severely beaten by youths, where he received injuries to his head.
 Kulik later stated "...
 The last 5-6 years (after the head injury) I regularly visit the thoughts of a sexual nature, where I perform sexual acts with children.
 At first, I was only thinking about the girls, and then about the boys, as well as the old women ..."
 The same year, Kulik wrote a novel in which the main character forms a relationship with a nine-year-old girl with the sole purpose of having sex with her.

 Crimes

 In 1982, Kulik graduated from the Irkutsk Medical Institute, and left home to begin work as a medic at the ambulance station in the Irkutsk Emergency Station.
 Kulik frequently used the information of his patients to break into their homes, where he committed a series of child rapes, very few of which were reported to the police.

-Kulik committed his first murder in 1984, when he drugged, raped and strangled an elderly woman he encountered on the street.
-His second victim was an eight-year-old girl, and his third a 53-year-old woman whom he killed with a gun and a kitchen knife.
-Over the next two years Kulik's victims included six children and seven elderly women, the youngest was only 2-years-old and the oldest was 75-years-old.
+Kulik committed his first murder in 1984 when he drugged, raped and strangled an elderly woman he encountered on the street.
+His second victim was an eight-year-old girl, and his third was a 53-year-old woman whom he killed with a gun and a kitchen knife.
+Over the next two years, Kulik's victims included six children and seven elderly women, the youngest was only 2 years old and the oldest was 75 years old.